 This American Life

 This American Life has dropped its network affiliation and now distributes directly to stations.
-Most listeners choose to listen to the show online as a Podcast, but it's still available to over-the-air stations with enough listeners to pay for it.
+Most listeners choose to listen to the show online as a podcast, but it's still available to over-the-air stations if local FM listeners are numerous-enough to support it.
 Pricing is in flux, but please let us know if you’d like us to consider the show.

 The Moth Radio Hour is a weekly series featuring true stories told live on stage without scripts, notes, props, or accompaniment.
 Each Moth Radio Hour mixes humorous,heartbreaking, and poignant tales are said to captivate, surprise, and delight audiences with their honesty, bravery and humor.
 Cost to Radio Kansas would be $3500.